 A shopping cart should contain one or two buttons with CTAs:

-- Primary: checkout, such as “Pay Now” or “Proceed to Checkout”;
+- Primary: checkout CTA, such as “Pay Now” or “Go to Checkout”;

 - Secondary: returning to the catalog, such as “Continue Shopping”, or payment options.

-A pop-up cart may have only one button as it’s easier to close and return to the page.
-In any case, the checkout button should stand out: be the biggest, boldest, and spaced-out functionality.
+A pop-up cart may have only one CTA button as it's easier to close and return to the page.
+In any case, the checkout CTA should stand out: be the biggest, spaced-out, and boldest element.
 We also recommend highlighting it with color while making the second button less emphasized.

 Mobile Order Summary